Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 6434 questions found out of 9688 clips
+* 6474 questions found out of 9733 clips
-* 6187 non-trolling & on-topic questions found out of 6434 total questions
+* 6226 non-trolling & on-topic questions found out of 6474 total questions
-* 323 questions found with no other references
+* 325 questions found with no other references
 ## grouped by date
+* 2022-11-29: 4 of 39 questions found with no other references
 * 2022-11-22: 6 of 31 questions found with no other references
 * 2022-11-15: 0 of 17 questions found with no other references
 * 2022-11-08: 1 of 11 questions found with no other references